Player's Profile

 Talent Analysis

 Wahl has good offensive vision, playmaking skills and a good accurate shot.
-The smooth skating centerman plays a solid two-way game but he excels at controlling the puck on the power play and kills penalties with good defensive positioning in his own zone.
-The talented centerman needs to show his abilities and skills at the AHL level while staying healthy for the whole season.
+The smooth skating center plays a solid two-way game but he excels at controlling the puck on the power play and kills penalties with good defensive positioning in his own zone.
+The second rounder hasn’t played up to expectations since suffering that vicious headshot in late 2010.
+The talented center needs to regain his offensive game at the AHL level as his NHL entry level contract finishes at the end of this season.

 Future